AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 case an arbitrary value |mdash| whatever is on the stack |mdash| is copied to the caller's argument.
-The poor programmer must debug the code to find the problem, yet the effect could appear well downstream from the call to :ada:`Compute`.
+The poor programmer must debug the code to find the problem, yet the effect could appear well downstream from the call to :ada:`Compute_Offset`.
 That's not only painful, it is expensive.
 Better to find the problem before we even compile the code.